-Jerry Connor, Global Practice Head for BTS Coach
+Jerry Connor, Global Practice Head, BTS

 COVID-19 has turned the world upside down and how!
 Globally, a majority of the workforce is working from home and that is the ‘new normal.’
 According to a study at the Stanford Institute for Economic Policy Research (SIEPR), in the United States alone, 42 percent workers are now working from home full time, accounting for more than two-thirds of economic activity.

 Economies are rapidly changing.
 Markets are shifting by the hour.
 Majority of business houses are going through a massive downturn.
-At the same time, many business houses are making effots to salvage the situation and are being diligent in rapid resource allocation.
+At the same time, many business houses are making efforts to salvage the situation and are being diligent in rapid resource allocation.
 Consequently, business leaders and executives have been pushed into a dark arena they know little about.
 As leaders, however, they are expected to move ahead with the times and deal with the uncertainty to evaluate the situation, evolve with it and take decisions, putting aside their own fears.

 It is during these critical circumstances that they are required to come up with novel strategies.
 Business leaders and management practitioners can take this pandemic as an opportunity to develop new managerial skills and establish effective management practices for their peers to emulate or not do anything and await the waves that will be coming to pass.